The Best Vegan Restaurants in Los Angeles

 Plant-based diets are spreading like agave, and Los Angeles is fortunate enough to have vegan hotspots in every neighborhood.
 Wherever you may find yourself in this expansive city, the best fruits, veggies and nuts are never far away.
 Whether you're celebrating World Vegan Month in November, or just scrolling for the best vegan restaurants nearby, here are our picks for the best vegan restaurants across Los Angeles.

-Menu at Besties Vegan Paradise
+Vrank and soft serve at Besties Vegan Paradise

-Besties menu | Photo courtesy of Besties Vegan Paradise
+Vrank and soft serve | Photo courtesy of Besties Vegan Paradise

 Besties Vegan Paradise

-Artichoke Hearts at Crossroads Kitchen
+Eggplant Short Rib at Crossroads Kitchen

 Crossroads Kitchen

 For celeb spotting or a swanky night out, Crossroads Kitchen (8284 Melrose Ave, Los Angeles 90046) is the place to be.
-Opened in March 2013 by Chef Tal Ronnen (whom Oprah called “the best vegan chef in America”), Crossroads features a 7-course Fall Dinner Menu that includes a glass of champagne, signed Crossroads cookbook, and a meet & greet with Chef as he shaves truffles tableside for the 5th course.
+Opened in March 2013 by Chef Tal Ronnen (whom Oprah called “the best vegan chef in America”), Crossroads features a 7-course Dinner Menu that includes a glass of champagne, signed Crossroads cookbook, and a meet & greet with the chef as he shaves truffles tableside for the 5th course.

 Reservations for groups up to six are a must.
 The elegant private dining room is available for up to 20 guests and features an original Toulouse-Lautrec print.

-Polenta Lasagna at Green Table
+Classic Lasagna at Green Table

-Polenta Lasagna | Photo: Green Table
+Classic Lasagna | Photo courtesy of Green Table

 Green Table